caspiankeyes/GPTo3-Live-Testing/README.md

 # GPTo3 Live Testing
 ### GPTo3 just released today, April 16th.
-Just like you, I enjoy research, so join me in documenting live interpretability research, testing, and QK/OV trace logging on OpenAI's frontier models!
+Just like you, research is quite literally my passion, so join me in documenting live interpretability research, testing, and QK/OV trace logging on OpenAI's frontier models!

 > ### **Even though new sessions are initiated every 10 prompts, the progressive interpretive growth of o3 is exponential, outpacing session resets!**
 >